Replacing an asset by using Swap Asset

 The swap action updates people and group relationships, but does not update relationships with other assets.
 For example, the swap does not physically transfer software instances or reconcile CMDB data.
 For assets with installed software, you must follow the processes in your organization to remove the software from the broken asset and update any software CI relationships in BMC CMDB.

 - Field agents performing swap actions must have sufficient access to assets and companies.
 For example, the field agent must have Asset User or Asset Admin permissions, must be a member of all support groups related to the assets, and must have access restrictions defined for all companies related to both assets (or unrestricted access).
 For more information, see Smart IT roles and permissions.

 - Make sure that asset profiles are already created for any replacement assets.
-You can only choose replacement assets from among existing assets in BMC Remedy ITSM that are in the production dataset.
-For more information, see Creating and updating assets in Smart IT and .
+You can only choose replacement assets from among existing assets in Remedy IT Service Management suite that are in the production dataset.
+For more information, see Creating and updating assets in Smart IT.

 - If you plan to identify the broken and replacement assets by scanning, each asset must have a QR code or barcode that is encoded with the value from an identifying field in the asset profile, such as the Serial Number or Tag Number.
 Your mobile device must also have a scanning app installed.
 For more information about creating QR codes and barcodes for assets, see Scanning assets in Smart IT using mobile devices.

 After you identify the replacement asset (usually by scanning), you can select any of the following options:

 Sets the status of the replacement asset to the same status as the broken asset.
 For example, if the status of the broken asset is On Loan before the swap, then the status of the replacement asset changes to On Loan after the swap.

 The swap always sets the status of the broken asset to Down, even if you do not select the Update Status option.